dreamcatchme/documentation-markdown/api/pyota/FetchTX.md

         # You can add your code to process this confirmed bundle here!
 </code></pre>

-<p>It&#39;s tempting to use this method because it&#39;s quick and easy to implement but there is a big caveat; It can become incredibly slow if you have a lot of transactions or addresses with transactions for your seed.
-For faster processing it is highly recommended to keep a state of what you already processed before so you don&#39;t have to fetch every transaction every time you want to see if there&#39;s a change.
-A example of keeping state is storing your total confirmed balance and already processed transaction hashes in a database and only check a new transaction if it&#39;s not in the processed database yet.
-This can make a huge difference in execution time for your application.</p>
+<p>It is tempting to use this method because it is quick and easy to implement.
+But be careful.
+It can be very slow when there are many transactions.
+For faster processing, keep track of what was already processed and do not fetch every transaction every time there is a change.
+One way to acheive this, is by storing your total confirmed balance and already processed transaction hashes in a database.
+Only check a new transaction if it is not in the database.
+This will speed up execution time.</p>

 <h2>Full example: showing all confirmed value transactions for a seed, including messages</h2>